 All Member States should set up effective and compatible apps and reinforce their communication efforts to promote their uptake.

 How are users’ personal data protected?

-The European Commission has published an EU toolbox on contact tracing and warning apps and guidance on data protection that define a series of guiding principles for these apps:
+The European Commission has published an EU toolbox on contact tracing and warning apps, as well as guidance on data protection.
+These resources define a series of guiding principles for these apps:

 - contact tracing and warning Apps should only be voluntarily installed and used;